Undriling/Portfolio/README.md

  - Go to http://127.0.0.1:5000/ in your browser to view the portfolio locally.

 # Deployment :-
- - The portfolio is deployed on Render.com. , Which is suitable for Flask based app .
+ - This portfolio website is deployed with Render.com. , Which is suitable for Flask based web app .